 Installing an Espar D2 heater in our Sprinter camper van was something we almost skipped.
-With 20/20 hindsight and many sub-freezing nights logged on this road trip, it is officially one of our favorite things in the van, with the fridge (perhaps) beating it out by a sliver.
+With 20/20 hindsight and many sub-freezing nights logged, it is officially one of our favorite things in the van, with the fridge (perhaps) beating it out by a sliver.
 Except that I’m writing this post during a rare rainstorm in Joshua Tree and our heater is cranking away keeping my fingers warm while I look out at the desert, so the fridge is losing points fast!
 (For more background on our full build-out, check out the adventure mobile post.)

-All in all, our Espar has been absolutely fabulous.
+All in all, our Espar is fabulous.
 We’ve run it about

 50 150 200 hours so far without any issues whatsoever.
 One thing I’ve heard from blog readers is that the high altitude kit can be handy or else the unit will soot up and need to be serviced.
 That said, we’ve spent days and days above 6,000′ elevation and our Espar hasn’t required a cleaning yet.
 When it does, this is a handy resource for trouble shooting the unit, cleaning it out and hopefully fixing the problem.